Next Islamabad local government elections: Background

 Elections in Islamabad were long overdue since the Islamabad Metropolitan Corporation, the city's previous municipal administration, finished its five-year term in February 2021.
 The government and the Election Commission of Pakistan (ECP) both failed to hold the elections within the required four months.
 The ECP has finally released the election timetable for Islamabad's 101 Union Councils (UCs) after an egregious delay.
 The number of UCs has now been expanded by the government from 50 to 101 due to Islamabad’s population increase according to the 2017 census.

 On 23 December 2022, the Senate passed a bill that increased the number of UCs from 101 to 125.
 On 27 December 2022, a five-member bench of the ECP, headed by the Chief Election Commissioner, conducted a hearing which concluded in the postponement of the elections “for the time being”.
 Because of the increase in the number of UCs, the ECP would have to conduct fresh delimitations and redo the whole election process, which would at least take 4 months.
 On 30 December 2022, the Islamabad High Court (IHC) accepted identical petitions filed by the PTI and Jamaat-e-Islami (JI) set aside the ECP’s order of postponement of the elections and directed it to hold the elections as per schedule, that is on 31 December 2022.

 However, elections were not held on 31 December 2022, despite lines of voters outside polling stations.
 The ECP stated it would be "practically impossible" to hold the elections on such short notice and subsequently filed an intra-court appeal against the IHC’s decision.
 Concurrently, the PTI filed a petition in the IHC seeking contempt of court proceedings against the ECP for not holding the elections.

 On 15 February 2023, the IHC sought a fresh schedule for the elections from the ECP after Parliament increased the number of UCs from 101 to 125.

 On 29 July 2023, the ECP decided to convene a meeting on 2 August to decide on the date of the elections.

+On 8 August2024, the ECP scheduled the elections to be held on 29 September 2024.
+On 20 August 2024, however, after requests from political parties, the elections were postponed to 9 October 2024.

+On 29 August 2024, the President assented to a bill that increased the number of general seats and the number of reserved seats for women in each UC.
+As a result, on 4 September 2024, the ECP held its previously announced election schedule in abeyance.

+On 9 December 2025, the ECP announced that the elections will be held on 15 February 2026.

+In January 2026, the President approved an ordinance that divided the Metropolitan Corporation into three separate Town Corporations.
+On 16 January, the ECP recalled its previously announced election schedule.

 Timeline

-Delimitation committees are to release the final list of constituencies by 12 March 2025.
+On 21 July 2026, the ECP announced that the final list of constituencies and UCs would be published on 13 October 2026.